Coinsolutions/e-kroon/README.md

 5. Work in time, means energy soo every part of the scheme needs to earn % of transmited traffic.<p>

 E-Network UML : http://i60.tinypic.com/vwsaqv.jpg<p>

-# E-kroon
-E-Currency with expiring date and mining algorythm is based on session time spent on website.
-# If money is transacted it gains value.
-Because time in internet costs energy, that will be base of the currency.
-# Time = Money
-# Miner generates Timepower
-# Blocks = Timepower
-# If block is mined, E-kroon's are rewarded.
-# If E-kroons are not used they expire, but if traided gain timepower aka lifespan.
-Just invest or exchange.
-Im open to ideas randma.martti@gmail.com
-Soo only the coinbase with the most trade is valuable.